chrisblaer/workout-mate/README.md

 Workout Mate is an app that allows you to Discover, create & log your workouts.

-It was built during General Assembly's Web Development Immersive course as part of project 2, which challenged us to build a Sinatra based CRUP application of our choice.
+It was built during General Assembly's Web Development Immersive course as part of project 2, which challenged us to build a Sinatra based CRUD application of our choice.

 The app is available on [Heroku](https://limitless-hollows-97939.herokuapp.com/)